tsuru/tsuru/docs/managing/using-pools.rst

 Removing teams from a pool
 --------------------------

-You can remove one or more teams at once.
+You can remove one or more teams from a pool using the command `tsuru-admin pool-teams-remove`:

 .. highlight:: bash